HomeAbout cynaps*kreativPortfolioFrequently Asked QuestionsPlan your next projectRequest a QuoteContact Tim Hansford

 For print projects, each production method, wether it be a large inkjet printer for banners, a digital press for smaller quantities, an offset press for large quantities, or other means, have different resolution requirements.
 A mistake can be costly – if one image is wrong, and the project makes it all the way to press and delivery, it often results in paying for another print run.
 Most reputable printing services watch for these problems, but you should never rely on them to catch something before it's too late.
 In some cases, these services may add charges to fix a project.

 In his 25 years, Tim Hansford, owner of cynaps*kreativ, has prepared files for a variety of projects and production methods, and knows how to avoid the "resolution pitfalls" to ensure a project is printed and delivered efficiently without any problems.
-Before your project is sent for final production, all graphics, images, and photographs are thoroughly checked to verify that they are scaled at 100% in the layout application and at the optimum resolution for the production method.
+Before your project is sent for final production, all graphics, images, and photographs are thoroughly checked to verify that they are scaled at 100% in the layout application and at the optimimum resolution for the production method.
 In the case of production PDFs to be sent to a service, specific profiles are used while creating the PDFs to ensure all images maintain their quality, and each PDF is inspected before it is released.

 What is anti-aliasing and why is it important?